AdaCore/ada-spark-rfcs/features/rfc-flare.md

 zeros: `Flare_01` and `Flare_1_00` are illegal spellings of `Flare_1` and `Flare_1_0`.

-At most one Flare or Flare_Extensions pragma may apply to a given compilation unit.
+Where more than one Flare or Flare_Extensions pragma applies to a compilation unit, the last one found decides the mode of that unit, the way the pragmas selecting a version of the base language do.

 These pragmas define not only the subset of the language that is allowed, but also interpretation of semantics in case of changes.